dij0s/PETAL/thesis/bachelor_thesis.typ

 It is capable of handling large context windows (the number of tokens that can be processed at once by the model, here 2000), enhancing its ability to capture semantic meaning and improve the quality of information retrieval.
 On top of that, it is open-source and available in Ollama, facilitating local deployment.

 With clear guidelines now extracted from documents of any format, it is necessary to identify those that are relevant to the user's query.
-Since those are already embedded, the related guidelines are simply those that are closest to the embedded request in the vector space, as described in the #ref(<geocontext_retriever>, supplement: it => it.body) section is applied.
+Since those are already embedded, the related guidelines are simply those that are closest to the embedded request in the vector space, as described in the #ref(<geocontext_retriever>) is applied.

 Preprocessing these documents and storing them in a database enables the RAG pattern to be leveraged as the agent may now retrieve the relevant information at query time to ground and align its responses with guidelines.